-Sex Therapy Vancouver &
+Sex Therapy Vancouver

-Sex Addiction Help and Sex Counselling Therapy in Vancouver, BC
+Sex Counselling Therapy in Vancouver, BC

-Human sexuality is a vital aspect of life.
-At some point in the life cycle, many people will experience problems with their sexuality and could benefit from the assistance of sex therapy in Vancouver (also called sexologists and sex therapists).
-As therapist in Vancouver, BC, who combines compassion with a variety of sex therapy exercises and techniques, I provide professional counselling services to adult individuals and couples, regardless of age, genders, and orientation.
+experience problems with their sexuality and could benefit from the assistance of sex therapy in Vancouver.
+As a registered Counselling-Psychologist and therapist in Vancouver, BC, who combines compassion with a variety of sex therapy exercises and techniques, I provide professional counselling services to adult individuals and couples, regardless of age, genders, and orientation.

 I can provide you help with the following:

-- Diminished sexual desire
+- Diminished sexual desire/discrepancies of sexual desire

 - Erectile Dysfunction (ED)